 The Commodore will be standing at anchor aboard her yacht Le Bentley to receive your salute.
 The Commodore will be accompanied by a committee boat that will fly warning flags.
 An appropriate Salute consists of "dipping" the Canadian flag, which the skipper is holding to avoid flutter.
 Sailing vessels may salute by luffing the jib.

-Dress in all whites, with blazers as an option, is requested.
+Dress in all whites is requested with club blazer as an option.
 Members’ yachts should fly the Canadian Flag from the stern staff and the Club Burgee from the bow or masthead.

-Meet in the Valois Bay area (above the GUT for powerboats and keelboats) at 13:45 in groups of similar yachts.
-Sailpast to be led by Fleet Captain Richard Fabien in Ghost Owl; refer to Sailpast Order of Instructions available at the club office before departing.
+Meet in the Valois Bay area (west of channel marker AD18 (the ‘’GUT’’) for powerboats and keelboats) at 13:45 in groups of similar yachts.
+Sailpast to be led by Fleet Captain Richard Fabien on Ghost Owl; refer to the document of Instructions on Order of Sailpast available at the club office before departing.

 - Your ship’s company comes to attention two boat lengths from the Flagship.
 Dinghy skippers should stand, weather permitting.